jesusm1234/jesusm1234.github.io/README.txt

 Welcome to my portfolio!
-I am a junior full-stack software engineer with experience in building web applications and a passion for creating clean, efficient code.
+I am a full-stack software engineer with experience in building web applications and a passion for creating clean, efficient code.

 About Me